arnajit96/Car_Dekho_MySQL_Project/README.md

 -- The Manager said to the employee all the car details between 2015 to 2023 need -- complete list

 Functioned Used:-

 Select,

 From,

 Where,

 Count,

 Max,

 Group By

-I uploaded mysql and presentation file in github for reference
+I uploaded MySQL and presentation file in GitHub for reference